Free Consultation (803) 350-9230

 WHAT EVIDENCE IS NEEDED TO CONVICT A HIT-AND-RUN

 Did you recently get hurt in a hit-and-run accident?
 It’s a scenario no one wants to experience.
-In the aftermath of such a traumatic event, you’re left with not only physical injuries but also a sense of injustice.
-As you begin the process of healing and recovery, you might wonder what evidence is necessary to convict the hit-and-run driver.
+In the aftermath of such a traumatic event, you’re left with physical injuries and a sense of injustice.
+As you begin the process of healing and recovery, you might wonder what evidence is needed to convict the hit-and-run driver.
 Here’s what you need to know.

 Types of Evidence in Hit-and-Run Cases